What screams Mardi Gras more than Mardi Gras King Cake??

 Preheat the oven to 375 degrees F. While the oven preheats, let the circle of dough hang out on top of the oven, covered loosely with plastic wrap, on top a sheet pan lined with parchment paper for about 30 minutes.

 Brush the dough with egg wash.
 Bake for 30 minutes, or until everything is puffed up and golden brown.
-Remove it from the oven and allow it to cool completely before adding the glaze and sprinkles.
+Remove it from the oven and allow it to cool completely.

 Whisk the ingredients for the glaze together.
 It should be thick but still pourable.
 Spread on top of the cooled cake.